Flag of Romania: Early use of the colors

+First use of the colors for self-determination

+During the Wallachian uprising of 1821, Tudor Vladimirescu commissioned a revolutionary flag depicting the New Testament Holy Trinity, Saint George, Saint Tiron and the Wallachian eagle.
+The blue, yellow and red are present on the vestments of the saints as well as three tassels attached to the pole.

+Historiographers consider this one of the earliest instances of the three colors being used deliberately together in the context of Romanian self-determination, with the meaning "Liberty (sky-blue), Justice (field yellow), Fraternity (blood red)".

-The tricolor was first adopted in Wallachia in 1834, when the reforming domnitor Alexandru II Ghica submitted naval and military colours designs for the approval of Sultan Mahmud II.
-The latter was a "flag with a red, blue and yellow face, also having stars and a bird's head in the middle".
+The first documented use of a tricolour took place in Wallachia in 1834, when the reforming domnitor Alexandru II Ghica submitted naval and military flag designs for the approval of Sultan Mahmud II.
+Included among them was a "flag with a red, blue and yellow face, also having stars and a bird's head in the middle".
 Soon, the order of colors was changed, with yellow appearing in the center.